StackStorm/st2vagrant/README.md

 * Note.
 Problems have been found using VirtualBox 5.1 with RockyLinux 8, which were resolved using version 6.1.
-If using VirtualBox 6.1.28 or above, the default allowed range is 192.168.56.0/21.
-Therefore, you may want to set VM_IP or alter the default range as the default IP used is 192.168.16.20.

 ## Simple installation